| Camp Rainey Mountain Diary July 1 through July 8, 2001

 the camp but it is a good two hour drive on a very windy road.
 We had 4-5 stops

+for car sickness on the way over.
 Appalachian River Outfitters put us in the river around Noon in cool 70

 degree temperatures with a fog hanging over the river.
 The water level was high